V-Teles/Login-Page/README.md

 Registration, login and logout using Spring Boot, Spring Data JPA, Thymeleaf, MySQL, Lombok and Bootstrap 5.

 There are many examples on Internet of how to create a login page using Spring Security.
-However, they mostly use an approach with a deprecated method by extending the class WebSecurity with WebSecurityConfigurerAdapter.
+However, they mostly use a deprecated approach that extends the class WebSecurity with WebSecurityConfigurerAdapter.
 Thus, I decided to update the code according to the lastest Spring documentation.

 >> HTML |
 >> CSS |